-A few years ago I saw people start half-tucking their shirts.
-It seemed a little weird at first to just tuck the very front of your shirt into your jeans, but now, several years later, it’s really the only way I wear my tops.
-With all the oversized tops out there, this is an easy way to keep your outfit looking polished and flattering and not letting those tops overwhelm your figure.
-It’s a simple, quick-fix, and makes a huge difference.
+A few years ago, I started to notice people were half-tucking their shirts more and more.
+I’ll be honest: At first, it seemed a little weird to me to just tuck the very front of your shirt into your jeans, and leave the rest hanging out.
+But now, several years later, it’s really the only way I wear my tops.
+With all the oversized tops out there, the half-tuck (also sometimes called the French tuck, if you’re a Queer Eye fan), is an easy way to keep your outfit looking polished and flattering without letting those tops overwhelm your figure.
+It’s a simple, quick-fix, and can make a huge difference.

 Sweaters that are hip-length are perfect for the half-tuck.
 If you get much longer than this, your waistband is drastically higher than the hem of your top so a half-tuck might look weird, but hip-length works.